lakshmipravallika19145/FraudShield/README.md

 **Is the device legitimate?**
 We check if the phone is running a fake GPS app, is a virtual device pretending to be a real phone, or has been tampered with to bypass security.
 These are the tools fraudsters need — detecting them early raises a warning before anything else happens.

-That's it.
 Three checks.
 Simple, fast, and effective for catching drivers who never left home.

 ---